KrstlSkll69/vc-snippets/README.md

 3. There is no icon diff for a stage marked 'NSFW' on desktop so those arnt labeled *(until i find a way to label them)*
 4. People have been asking for this on Vendetta/Pyoncord(Bunny) and for those people id like to point you too [NexxUtils](https://bunny.nexpid.xyz/nexxutils/)
     - About Enmity - I dont know about nor do i care about Enmity
+5. I have seen and have different install of Discord to play around on the `Desktop Visual Refresh` for discord but due to the fact that they are still heavily making changes to  it.
+Im going to wait until this actually comes out to update my snippets for it...
+Soo they might work or they might not work

 ----